 I had burning in my bladder and was 100% convinced that I had some sort of urinary tract infection or prostate issue.
 I went to the urologist who performed his exam and tests and announced I had “interstitial cystitis”, which for a urologist is like saying, “I don’t have a clue what’s causing your bladder pain”.
 It was a few weeks later when my low back sciatica fired up and one of my partners gave me an epidural injection using the growth factors from my own blood platelets that I noticed my bladder pain suddenly dissipated.
 Researching the anatomy, it became obvious to me why this worked.
 Since then, I’ve since seen countless patients with bladder burning who get million dollar workups and end up getting dubious alternative medicine treatments despite it being clear that their low back is the culprit.
 These poor patients represent the elephant that each specialist evaluates and interprets in his own way, but like our blindfolded men, each misses the mark by a wide margin.

 How can the Low Back and the Bladder be Connected?

-The second diagram above shows what happens when an L5-S1 disc bulge or "slipped disc" places pressure on the sacral nerves.
+The second diagram to the right shows what happens when an L5-S1 disc bulge or “slipped disc” places pressure on the sacral nerves.
 These irritated nerves in turn cause pain in the bladder as well as spasm.
-They can also make the patient believe the bladder is full when it's not.
+They can also make the patient believe the bladder is full when it’s not.
 All of this happens because the electrical impulses that represent bladder sensation get disrupted by the irritated sacral nerves.

 What’s even more interesting is that only some patients who have bladder burning, spasm, and pain and get diagnosed with interstitial cystitis will have back pain.
 Many patients don’t have that symptom even though the trouble spot is in the spine.
 So whether you have back pain or not, your sacral nerves being irritated by a disc bulge can still cause bladder issues.